open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 For more details please see [semantic-dom-diff](https://open-wc.org/testing/semantic-dom-diff.html).

 I think that's now enough about comparing dom trees...
-It's time for a change :hugs:
+It's time for a change 🤗

 ### Code coverage

 Another useful metric we get when testing with the open-wc setup is code coverage.
 So what does it mean and how can we get it?
-[Code coverage](https://www.wikiwand.com/en/Code_coverage) is a measure of *how much* of our code is checked by tests.
+[Code coverage](https://www.wikiwand.com/en/Code_coverage) is a measure of _how much_ of our code is checked by tests.
 If there's a line, statement, function, or branch (e.g. `if`/`else` statement) that our tests don't cover our coverage score will be affected.
 A simple `npm run test` is all we need and you will get the following:

 ```